Hoof growth – how a horse’s hoof grows

 - Illness or fever.
 Sickness will slow growth, and often leave a ring around the hoof.

 - Injury.
 The coronary band, as well as other hoof structures, may slow or deform growth when injured.

 The role of nutrition in horse hoof growth

 - Nutrition.
 Better nutrition equals better hoof growth.
 This is where we get to learn oodles of stuff from Dr. Clair.
 Nutrients that play a key role in hoof development are methionine, zinc, copper, biotin, and fatty acids.
 Methionine is an essential amino acid that contains sulfur.
 Essential fatty acids are things that your horse can’t make himself – they must come from the diet.

 - The keratin-associated proteins found in the hoof wall require adequate sulfur.
 As other amino acids are also necessary for hoof health, it is best to ensure that the entire amino acid balance in the diet is optimal rather than supplementing individual amino acids.

 - Copper and zinc are trace minerals that are often lacking in forages.
 Even if supplemented, if the levels in the diet are poorly balanced their utilization may be reduced, and so overall balance is important.
-Copper is necessary for the synthesis of elastic connective tissue and the formation of the disulfide bonds in keratin and zinc ensures the proper enzyme function of a number of metabolic pathways associated with keratin formation.
+Copper is necessary for synthesizing elastic connective tissue and forming the disulfide bonds in keratin.
+Zinc ensures the proper enzyme function of several metabolic pathways associated with keratin formation.

-- Fatty acids help with the pliability of the resulting hoof and biotin is important for cementing fats and proteins together resulting in a hardening of the cells.
-Phew – this is a great example of why a properly balanced diet is key – you can’t just supplement willy-nilly!
+- Fatty acids help with the pliability of the resulting hoof and biotin is essential for cementing fats and proteins together resulting in a hardening of the cells.
+Phew – this is an excellent example of why a properly balanced diet is vital – you can’t just supplement willy-nilly!